ChemiKyle/Novel-heatmap/README.md

 The image at the top was created from Isaac Asimov's _The Last Question_.

 To convert an `.epub` book to a `.txt` file, you can use Calibre's `ebook-convert` command.
-Works best with single chapters.
+Creating an image works best with single chapters.